If you are building with the Navigation SDK v2 and higher, you can choose from two pricing options:

 Monthly active users: You will also be charged a fee for each user of your application in a month-long period.
 The cost per monthly user for this option is significantly less than the cost per monthly user in Option 2: Unlimited trips pricing.
 This will be labeled as "Navigation SDK for Mobile" on any invoices (if you exceed the free tier) and on your Statistics page.

 To see the costs per trip and MAU, visit the "Navigation SDK - Metered Trips" section of our pricing page.

-For example, if throughout the month of May you had 100 users who each navigated for 6 hours in free drive mode and 300 users who each navigated 4 one-leg routes in active guidance mode, then your invoice would include:
+For example, if throughout the month of May you had 100 users who each navigated for 6 hours in free-drive mode and 300 users who each navigated 4 one-leg routes using turn-by-turn instructions, then your invoice would include: